ypinhsuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students within a class.
-2. User provides the class name.
+2. User specifies the class.
 3. Tutor's Pet shows a list of students in the class.

     Use case ends.

 **Extensions**

 * 2a.
-The class name provided is invalid.
+The given class index is invalid.

     * 2a1.
 Tutor's Pet shows an error message.